Arequipa, AKA La Ciudad Blanca (The White City), is the proudest small city in the world.

 Not very far beneath the surface of Iberian reality lay the city-state, the basic entity of Mediterranean civilization immemorial.
 Nationality was still fluid, distant, and easily undermined by dynastic change and conflict.
 Everywhere they went, the early modern Iberians gave more importance to provinciality and less to nationality than one might expect.
 Anyone from the home province was a friend, anyone from elsewhere was an outsider.
 Again and again political alliances and antagonisms in the New World were based on provincial origins.
 The province, the city, and the neighborhood were crucial reference points in helping individuals to define themselves in relation to others.
 Nothing but family had as strong a hold on the emotions of Iberians or was as essential to their sense of identity as regionalism, the love of what was later called the patria chica (home province or town).

-Here we see that regional loyalty being stronger than national pride is a throwback to old-school Spain and the Iberian peninsula.
-I worked in Houston for one month, before I’d ever left the country, and Texas was the most extreme case I’d seen of a fierce regional pride.
-It freaked me out, all the rednecks with Texas flags.
-But you see that regionalism, or provincialism, throughout Latin America.
+Here we see that regional loyalty being stronger than national pride is a throwback to feudal Spain and the Iberian peninsula.
+You see that regionalism, or provincialism, throughout Latin America.
 The strongest provincialism in Colombia would be the paisas of Medellin and Antioquia.
-But I haven’t seen anything in the world like Arequipa pride.
+But I haven’t seen anything like Arequipa pride.
 The paisas got nothing on the Southern Peru highlanders.
 Arequipeños used to have their own passport!

 From this Arequipa pride webpage, “No hay regionalismo, arequipeño es nacionalismo.”
 It’s not regionalist, it’s nationalist.
 They aren’t literal separatists like in French Canada, but being officially separate from Lima is a common talking point.